Condor-Performance-Modeling/fsl/FSL_USER_REF.md

 ## ioput Element

-The FSL API links references to C++ buffers containing instruction representations to the FSL parser.
-This linkage is done through a similar name matching scheme as the other prolog elements.
+The FSL API links references to C++ buffers containing instruction representations to the FSL interpreter.
+This linkage is done through a name matching scheme as the other prolog elements.

 ioput is the keyword.
 Within ioput are two objects representing two instruction buffers, by name they are simply .input and .output.

-During construction the FSL API maps ioput.input and ioput.output to the appropriate model containers. 'input' and 'output' are indexes into a map containing references to the model's instruction buffers.
+During construction the FSL API maps ioput.input and ioput.output to the appropriate performance model containers. 'input' and 'output' are indexes into a map containing references to the model's instruction buffers.

-The FSL API will throw an exception if it can not match the elements in ioput to STL container objects.
-Using Olympia as an example, the Fusion  API will attempt to match the specified name, ioput.input, to a  Fusion::InstQueue reference.
+The FSL API will throw an exception if it can not match the elements in ioput to iterable container objects.
+Using Olympia as an example, the FSL API will attempt to match the specified name, ioput.input, to a Fusion::InstQueue reference.

 Note: The FSL syntax implies a copy-on-write idiom.
 However by mapping the ioput.input and ioput.output objects to the same buffer a modification in-place idiom can be implemented.
 This isolates the style used in the conversion clause from these external mechanics.